hoel-bagard/arch-install/3-dev_env.md

 ```
 sudo pacman -S mypy
 ```
-For spacemacs (not sure what it is, need to check):
+To use importmagic within spacemacs (I usually don't, it floods the buffers):
 ```
 pip install importmagic epc
 ```